 No more searching for that oft-used graphic every time, and forget about trying to find your logo over and over.
-They now live in your Brand Kit, ready to be used when you need them.
-We’ll show you how to assemble and use a brand kit in PicMonkey.
-And if you're in need of building multiple brand kits (for clients, your own in-house promotions, etc.), check out our PicMonkey business subscription.
-It makes creating assets and collab'ing with your team as easy as can be.
+They now live in your brand kit, ready to be used when you need them.

 With just a few clicks, you can create a brand kit that includes the fonts, logos, colors, and graphics that compose your brand.
 You can even add designs as templates, so you don’t have to recreate branded materials from scratch every time.

-Click the “+” sign to add your favorite assets to each category: Logos, Colors, Templates, Fonts, and Graphics
+Click the “+” sign to add your favorite assets to each category: Logos, Fonts, Colors, Graphics, and Templates.

-Now when you work in PicMonkey, your brand assets will appear at the top of graphics, templates, colors, and fonts panels and palettes.
-For instance, brand colors will always live below the color picker.
+Now when you work in PicMonkey, your brand assets will appear at the top of the Graphics, Templates, Colors, and Fonts menus.

 Add templates for consistent branding and design